School Science Lessons

 6.9.5 Fertilizer trial

-If a soil does not have enough of a particular plant nutrient, e.g. nitrogen, you say that the soil is deficient in nitrogen.
+If a soil does not have enough of a particular plant nutrient, e.g. nitrogen, the soil is deficient in nitrogen.

-The only sure way to find out whether a soil is deficient in any plant nutrients is to ask a field officer of the Department of Agriculture to send some soil to a laboratory for chemical testing.
+The only sure way to find out whether a soil is deficient in any plant nutrients is by chemical testing.

 If a soil does not have enough of a particular plant nutrient, e.g. nitrogen, the soil is said to be deficient in nitrogen.